rtyler/brokenco.de/_posts/2019-09-09-rubby-infra.md

 ### Efficient Host Sizing

 Our current infrastructure is at times over-provisioned.
-The specifics I won't get into in this post, but there is a lot of low-hanging fruit in understanding our existing application footprints and then sizing our infrastructure around them appropriately.
+The specifics I won't get into in this post, but there are a lot of low-hanging fruit in understanding our existing application footprints and then sizing our infrastructure around them appropriately.
 Whether we're talking about understanding or improving our [memory